QuantEcon/lecture-source-jl/rst_files/getting_started.rst

 Install Anaconda by: `downloading the binary <https://www.anaconda.com/download/>`_ (3.7 version) and follow the instructions

-* If you are asked during the installation process whether you'd like to make Anaconda your default Python installation, say yes --- you can always remove it later.
 * Make sure you click yes to "add Anaconda to my PATH."
-If you'd rather do that later, see: `here <http://docs.anaconda.com/anaconda/install/windows/>`_.
+If you'd rather do that later, see: `Windows <http://docs.anaconda.com/anaconda/install/windows/>` and `Mac/Linux <https://conda.io/docs/user-guide/install/macos.html>`_.
-* Otherwise you can accept all of the defaults
 * Note that the packages in Anaconda update regularly --- you can keep up to date by typing ``conda update anaconda`` in a terminal

 Download and install Julia, from `download page <http://julialang.org/downloads/>`_ , accepting all default options.